jenkins-x/jx-docs/content/en/v3/admin/platforms/k3s/_index.md

 export VAULT_ADDR='http://0.0.0.0:8200'
 vault auth enable kubernetes
 ```
-Note: If you get the error `Error enabling kubernetes auth: Post "https://127.0.0.1:8200/v1/sys/auth/kubernetes": http: server gave HTTP response to HTTPS client`, try the command `vault login myroot`.

 #### Github

 - Create a git bot user (different from your own personal user) e.g. https://github.com/join and generate a a personal access token, this will be used by Jenkins X to interact with git repositories. e.g. https://github.com/settings/tokens/new?scopes=repo,read:user,read:org,user:email,write:repo_hook,delete_repo,admin:repo_hook

-- This bot user needs to have write permission to write to any git repository used by Jenkins X. This can be done by adding the bot user to the git organisation level or individual repositories as a collaborator Add the new bot user to your Git Organisation, for now give it Owner permissions, we will reduce this to member permissions soon.
+- This bot user needs to have write permission to write to any git repository used by Jenkins X. This can be done by adding the bot user to the git organisation level or individual repositories as a collaborator.
+Add the new bot user to your Git Organisation, for now give it Owner permissions, we will reduce this to member permissions soon.

 ### Jenkins X v3 installation

+- Make sure you have installed [jx 3.x binary](https://jenkins-x.io/v3/admin/setup/jx3/) and put it on your `$PATH` as the `jx admin operator` will be used

 - Generate a cluster git repository from the [jx3-k3s-vault](https://github.com/jx3-gitops-repositories/jx3-k3s-vault) template, by clicking [here](https://github.com/jx3-gitops-repositories/jx3-k3s-vault/generate)